GloryWong/personal-website/src/content/blog/02-unicode-on-web.md

 ---
-title: "Unicode On Web"
+title: Unicode On Web
-description: "Explore the essentials of Unicodee, its evolution from ASCII, and its implementation in web technologies and JavaScript, crucial for software development and web design."
+description: Explore the essentials of Unicodee, its evolution from ASCII, and its implementation in web technologies and JavaScript, crucial for software development and web design.
-date: "2024-04-16"
+date: 2024-04-16
 ---

 ## What is Unicode?